Our thinking

 From challenges to solutions

-What a difference a decade can make!
 Since the publication of our first report, "Navigating India: Lessons for Foreign Investors," in 2013, India has undergone a remarkable transformation.
-The country’s population grew by 100 million.
-Fuelled by improved connectivity and digital infrastructure, the number of internet users has soared, with more than half of its citizens now connected to the internet—a significant increase from the mere 12 per cent recorded in 2013.
-India’s GDP has more than doubled, rising from US$1.8 trillion in 2013 to US$3.7 trillion in 2023, underscoring the nation’s robust growth trajectory.
-Per capita income has also improved, reaching US$2,450 in 2023 compared to US$1,400 in 2013.
+The country's population grew by 100 million.
+Fuelled by improved connectivity and digital infrastructure, the number of internet users has soared, with more than half of its citizens now connected to the internet— a significant increase from the mere 12 per cent recorded in 2013.
+India's GDP has more than doubled, rising from US$1.8 trillion in 2013 to US$3.9 trillion in 2024, underscoring the nation's robust growth trajectory.
+Per capita income has also improved, reaching US$2,700 in 2024 compared to US$1,400 in 2013.

-India is committed to achieving net-zero by 2070 and is pressing ahead with legislative reforms and investment into energy transition on an unprecedented scale, with renewables at the heart of this drive.
-India has the potential to increase its renewable energy production vastly—whether in solar, wind, hydro, hydrogen, or other forms of renewables—and it is making various incentives available in order to accelerate that process.
-Legislation and new schemes should make the country even more attractive to investors, and the efforts are already paying off with a significant number of large investments already being committed.
+India's commitment to achieving net-zero by 2070 is another key issue.
+The country is pressing ahead with legislative reforms and investment into energy transition on an unprecedented scale, with renewables at the heart of this drive.
+India has the potential to increase its renewable energy production vastly—whether in solar, wind, hydro, hydrogen or other forms of renewables—and it is making various incentives available to accelerate that process.
+Legislation and new schemes should make the country even more attractive to investors, and indeed the efforts are already paying off, with a significant number of large investments being committed in recent years.

-Technology is another growth sector.
-Several multibillion-dollar deals by companies such as Amazon and Apple emphasise the potential of the technology economy.
-Meanwhile, in infrastructure the introduction of products such as infrastructure investment trusts and real estate investment trusts make investment by foreign companies more attractive.
+Technology is also a growth sector.
+Several multibillion-dollar deals by companies such as Amazon and Apple emphasise the potential of the tech economy.
+Meanwhile, in infrastructure, the introduction of products such as infrastructure investment trusts and real estate investment trusts make investment by foreign companies more attractive

-However successful an investment, there will come a time when an investor wishes to exit.
-In this issue, we examine two ways of exiting Indian investments: through general partner-led secondary transactions, and through the public market.
-Investors wishing to exit need to plan ahead and put the necessary protections in their documentation at an early stage to avoid potential pitfalls down the track.
+However successful an investment, there will come a time to exit.
+In this issue, we examine two ways of exiting Indian investments: through general partner-led secondary transactions and through the public market.
+Those wishing to exit must plan ahead and put the necessary protections into their documentation at an early stage to avoid potential pitfalls down the track.

 Investing in India has never been more attractive for foreign investors, and we hope you will find this issue an insightful read.